 Questions about History

 Your doctor will probably ask about your personal and family medical history.
-They’ll want to know when your first period was, and what your menstrual cycle is like now (regular, or not).
+They’ll want to know when your first period was, and what your cycle is like now (regular, or not).
 It can be helpful to track your period so you have this important information readily available.

 Some other important things might include discharge from the breasts, hot flashes, acne, facial/chest hair or impaired vision.
 Your doctor may also enquire about changes in weight, diet or exercise as well as recent illnesses.